Long-distance trail

-A long-distance trail (or long-distance footpath, track, way, greenway) is a longer recreational trail mainly through rural areas used for hiking, backpacking, cycling, horse riding or cross-country skiing.
+A long-distance trail (or long-distance footpath, way, greenway) is a longer recreational trail mainly through rural areas used for hiking, backpacking, cycling, equestrianism or cross-country skiing.
 They exist on all continents except Antarctica.

 Many trails are marked on maps.
 Typically, a long-distance route will be at least 50 km long, but many run for several hundred miles, or longer.

 Many routes are waymarked and may cross public or private land and/or follow existing rights of way.
 Generally, the surface is not specially prepared, and the ground can be rough and uneven in areas, except in places such as converted rail tracks or popular walking routes where stone-pitching and slabs have been laid to prevent erosion.
 In some places, official trails will have the surface specially prepared to make the going easier.

-Historically
+History

 Historically, and still nowadays in countries where most people move on foot or with pack animals, long-distance trails linked far away towns and regions.
 Such paths followed "logical" routes, that can be approximated to least-cost paths.
+The introduction of mechanical and motorized transport during the Industrial Revolution in the 19th century changed all this.

 Hiking trails

 Europe

-GR footpaths are long-distance footpaths in Italy, France, Belgium, the Netherlands, Spain and Portugal (the Alta Via (Italian), Grande Randonnée (French), Grote Routepaden or Lange-afstand-wandelpaden (Dutch), Grande Rota (Portuguese) or Gran Recorrido (Spanish)).
+GR footpaths are long-distance footpaths in Italy, France, Belgium, the Netherlands, Spain and Portugal (the Alta Via in Italian, Grande Randonnée in French, Grote Routepaden or Lange-afstand-wandelpaden in Dutch, Grande Rota in Portuguese or Gran Recorrido in Spanish).

 United Kingdom

-National Trails are a network of officially sanctioned footpaths in the United Kingdom which are well maintained and well waymarked across England and Wales.
+National Trails are a network of officially sanctioned footpaths in the United Kingdom which are well maintained and well way-marked across England and Wales.
 Examples are the Pennine Way and the South West Coast Path.
 The equivalent routes in Scotland are styled as Scotland's Great Trails; they include the West Highland Way and the Speyside Way.

+The success of the Welsh Government's 870-mile Wales Coast Path prompted an ongoing project of create a similar route for England.
+When completed, the King Charles III England Coast Path will be around 2,700 miles long.

+There are many other recognised, sometimes waymarked, long-distance footpaths in the UK which do not have National Trail status.
+The Long Distance Walkers Association (LDWA) has the most comprehensive online database of long-distance paths in Britain, and members are able to download GPX files of routes.
+The association also maintains the LDWA National Trails Register, with different levels of membership for people who have completed five, 10, 15 or all 19 of the National Trails and Great Trails.
+An annual report is published in April in the association's magazine, Strider.